 “As a frequent visitor visiting my son, it was obvious that Cleveland Correctional Center is run by an excellent group of people who really care about the inmates and their families.
 I can’t say enough about the kind and professional correctional officers we interacted with.” ~ Mother of incarcerated man – Cleveland Correctional Center

-MTC provides over 26,000 men and women at 21 correctional facilities and four detention centers with rehabilitation programs and comprehensive services to help them prepare for a successful transition back to society.
+MTC provides over 26,000 men and women at 22 correctional facilities with rehabilitation programs and comprehensive services to help them prepare for a successful transition back to society.
 The majority of offenders will eventually be released, and it’s our responsibility to ensure they’re equipped with the knowledge and skills they need so they don’t re-offend.

 The MTC Impact in 2018